 Feedback is important — can you tell?
 The hiring and onboarding process can be overwhelming for new employees.
 From learning new company policies to adjusting to their new position, it can feel like information is seeping out of their pores.
 What’s even more stressful — some managers dump all of this information on their new hires and never end up checking in with them again!

 This lack of strategy can lead to confusion and staff feeling undervalued and disconnected.
 Managers should make sure to continue the conversation with new hires even after the onboarding process is over.

 Give new employees the resources they need to get their questions answered, brush up on missed information, and make work-life more enjoyable.

 Starting a new job is stressful.
 There are learning curves to catch up to, people to meet, policies to interpret, and a world of anticipation awaiting your new hires.
 So, how do you combat these anxieties, set the tone for success, and make your workplace a great place to be?

 One word: FUN.
 Making an effort to make your office environment enjoyable has many benefits to your company and employees’ success.
 From maintaining excellent attendance to reducing burnout and boosting company morale, there’s really no argument against having some fun in the workplace (as long as you do it strategically).

 Here are a few ways to make work more fun for new hires, long time employees, and even yourself:

-- Get out of the office: Being cooped up in a stale office environment gets old quickly.
-Boost employee morale by sponsoring out of office activities like a trivia night, workout class, or visit to a local attraction.
+- Get Out of the Office — Being cooped up in a stale office environment gets old quickly.
+Boost employee morale by sponsoring out of office activities like a trivia night, workout class, or visit a local attraction.

 Onboarding new employees is a learning process for everyone.
 You might find yourself having to adjust your process and strategies along the way — but don’t be afraid of change.